 India’s Assistance: It would be incredibly foolish for India to stand by and allow the Chinese to annex ever-larger portions of Sri Lanka.
 India must provide Sri Lanka with financial aid, political counsel, and investments from Indian businesspeople.

-More than any other country, India should guide Sri Lanka toward realising its potential and reaping the benefits of a secure, cordial neighbourhood.
+- More than any other country, India should guide Sri Lanka toward realizing its potential and reaping the benefits of a secure, cordial neighborhood.

 Preventing Unlawful Refuge: With the reported arrival of 16 people from Sri Lanka by illegal means, the state of Tamil Nadu has already begun to experience the effects of the problem.